code-ultron/DeepD3_ROI/README.md

 Input

-The script requires two input CSV files:
+The script requires two  CSV files as input:

 * `roidata.csv`: Contains information about the ROIs identified by the deepd3.You will get this file as the output of previous results.
 * `Annotations_and_Clusters.csv` : Contains the manually annotated data.
 You will get this from [DeepD3 website](https://zenodo.org/record/7590773)
-*